barumau/pandunia/espanya/pandunia-espanya.md

 a sababe de - porque
 a - en (a)
+a zay - ahora (actualmente)
+a zay den - hoy
 a ke - dónde
 a le - allí (allá)
 a line - en línea